lachlanwp/Wurqit/README.md

 This is an Electron desktop application.
 All dependencies are bundled with the application, so the end user doesn't need to install additional software (such as FFmpeg) or provide exercise videos.

+## Development environment

+You will need the following installed on your dev system

+- NodeJS 20+
+- Yarn
+- Git

 ## File/folder structure of important files/folders

 ```